Skip to main content

 9 mentions Positive Neutral Negative

 The game's stability is a significant concern among users, with many reporting frequent bugs, random freezes, and occasional crashes that detract from the overall experience.
-While some players find it moderately playable and appreciate the ongoing patches, the consensus is that the game remains too buggy for a full recommendation.
+While some players find it moderately playable and appreciate the ongoing patches, the consensus is that the game remains too buggy for a strong recommendation.
 Players are advised to try the demo or older versions first, as they also exhibit similar issues.

 • “If the game was not so buggy, I would recommend it.”